-Every time you run to the store for that one little thing you’re out of, don’t you always come out with a few more things you didn’t plan on picking up?
+Every time you run to the store for that one little thing you’re out of, don’t you always come out with a few more items that weren’t on the list?

 Here are some basic supplies to stockpile that I’ve found to really cut back on the store trips:

-Household Soap: Laundry, Dishwasher & Dish Detergent, Household Cleaners
+Cleaners/Soap: Laundry, Dishwasher & Dish Detergent, Household Cleaning Products

 Personal Hygiene: Shampoo, Toothpaste, Deodorant, Soap, Feminine Napkins, Toilet Paper

-Stockpiling staples like these when they’re on sale saves you money two ways: by purchasing the items at the reduced price as well as cutting down on quick jaunts to the store when you run out.
+Stockpiling staples like these when they’re on sale saves you money two ways: by purchasing necessities at the reduced price as well as cutting down on quick jaunts to the store when you run out.